Sure Dividend

 Competitive advantages in industrial applications can be challenging, given that some competitors make similar products for most applications.

-However, over the years, Caterpillar has built itself into one of the largest players in lucrative end markets such as construction, energy, and mining.
+However, over the years, Caterpillar has become one of the most significant players in lucrative end markets such as construction, energy, and mining.

-Its global presence affords it some diversification of revenue by segment and industry, but also geographically, which has served it well in recent years.
-Its scale also gives it the ability to leverage down variable costs per unit, which boosts margins.
+Its global presence affords it some diversification of revenue by segment and industry, as well as geographically, which has served it well in recent years.
+Its scale also allows it to leverage down variable costs per unit, boosting margins.

 However, Caterpillar is certainly not immune from recessions, as slowdowns in the global economy are generally accompanied by lower commodity prices and slowing construction spending.